 In 1998, Montclair State University became the first of New Jersey’s public institutions of higher education to join Rutgers University in offering a doctoral degree.
-Today, more than 270 students at Montclair State are enrolled in doctoral programs in Audiology; Communication Sciences and Disorders; Counselor Education; Environmental Management; Family Studies; Mathematics Education; and Teacher Education and Teacher Development.
+Today, the university is recognized as a Carnegie R2 doctoral research institution.
+About 350 students at Montclair State are enrolled in doctoral programs in Audiology; Clinical Psychology; Communication Sciences and Disorders; Counseling; Environmental Science and Management; Family Science and Human Development; Industrial and Organizational Psychology; Mathematics Education; and Teacher Education and Teacher Development.

 As a doctoral student, we know life can sometimes get overwhelming.
 Please allow this page to provide guidance and answer your questions as needed.
 Of course, we are always available to discuss anything that you have trouble finding on our website!

-As a doctoral student at Montclair State University, you should be familiar with our Graduate Policy Manual 2016-2017.
-While we work to keep this document updated, policies are subject to change.
+As a doctoral student at Montclair State University, you should be familiar with our Doctoral Procedures Manual 2021-2022.
 Please do not hesitate to contact The Graduate School with any questions.

 General forms can be found in the Forms section of our website.